SSL vs. TLS: Which should you be using?

 Save to Folio

 Secure communication protocols like SSL and TLS are the modern Internet’s foundation.
 They form an invisible yet essential layer to protect all our online activities from ever-increasing, evolving cyber threats.
-This article reviews differences, use cases, and best practices for each so you can make an informed decision.
+This article reviews differences, use cases, and best practises for each so you can make an informed decision.

 What is SSL and TLS?